 The program is to be launched by double-clicking the "Alize-LCPC" icon displayed on the PC desktop once the software installation has been completed.
-The program then opens onto its main page, which consists of the main menu bar that serves to manage the various functionalities offered by the software.
+The program then opens onto its main page, which consists of the main menu window.